Continual Learning as Computationally Constrained Reinforcement Learning: An Objective for Continual Learning

 Continual learning affords the never-ending acquisition of skills and knowledge \citep{Ring:1994}.
 An agent operating over an infinite time horizon can develop increasingly sophisticated skills, steadily building on what it learned earlier.
 On the other hand, due to computational resource constraints, as such an agent observes an ever-growing volume of data, it must forgo some skills to prioritize others.
 Designing a performant continual learning agent requires carefully trading off between these considerations.
 A suitable mathematical formulation of the design problem must account for that.
 While many metrics have been proposed in the literature, they have tended to focus on particular behaviors that are deemed desirable.
 A coherent, holistic objective would help researchers to systematically reason about design decisions and compare agents.
 In this section, we formulate such an objective in terms of computationally constrained reinforcement learning (RL).

 The subject of RL addresses the design of agents that learn to achieve goals through interacting with an environment \citep{sutton2018reinforcement}.
 As we will explain, the {\it general} RL formulation subsumes the many perspectives that appear in the continual learning literature.
-We review RL and its relation to continual learning, illustrating with examples.
-We will then highlight the critical role of computational constraints in capturing salient trade-offs that arise in continual learning.
+In this section, we first review RL and its relation to continual learning.
+We then highlight the critical role of computational constraints in capturing salient trade-offs that arise in continual learning.
 Imposing a computational constraint on the general RL formulation gives rise to a coherent objective for continual learning.
-Aside from formulating this objective, we reflect on several implications of framing continual learning in these terms.
+Finally, we reflect on several implications of framing continual learning in this manner.

+\henrik{As a running example throughout this section, we will consider the agent from Section~\ref{sec:introduction} that each day predicts the next day's average electricity price.
+These predictions may help in tasks like trading energy stocks or allocating energy resources.
+This example will help contextualize the concepts introduced, including our formalization of the environment, agent, and reward function, and the notion of computational constraint.}